woossi0/suite/docs/usermanual/source/tutorials/clientsdk.rst

   suite-sdk create path/to/myapp

-The app will be placed in the :file:`path/to/myapp` directory.
+In the above command, the app will be called :file:`myapp` and will be placed in the :file:`path/to/myapp` directory.
 This directory will contain all required client-side resources for your application.

+.. warning:: Be sure to not name your application :file:`geoserver`, :file:`geoexplorer`, :file:`manager`, or any other name that might cause a conflict when :ref:`apps.sdk.client.script.deploy`.

 .. _apps.sdk.client.script.debug: